paul4334/shim-review/README.md

 An authorized reviewer will initiate contact verification by sending each security contact a PGP-encrypted email containing random words.
 You will be asked to post the contents of these mails in your `shim-review` issue to prove ownership of the email addresses and PGP keys.
 *******************************************************************************
-- Name:
+- Name: Paul Sultana
-- Position:
+- Position: Senior Software Developer
-- Email address:
+- Email address: paul@pc-doctor.com
-- PGP key fingerprint:
+- PGP key fingerprint: 1864 E9BC 0F9F C581 B6FF E48F A7BF CB5E 7F59 0253

 (Key should be signed by the other security contacts, pushed to a keyserver like keyserver.ubuntu.com, and preferably have signatures that are reasonably